Residential Buildings

 RH Architects with Marcon Developments

-This multi-phase residential development includes a 19-storey west tower with 215 studio, one, two, and three-bedroom suites.
-The building offers fitness rooms and indoor/outdoor amenities on levels five and nineteen, with three levels of underground parking.
-A second 19-storey tower is a mirror of the first phase staged by approximately 1 year.
+W 42 is a multi-phase residential development including two 19-storey towers with approximately 215 suites per tower.
+The development offers fitness rooms and indoor/outdoor amenities on levels five and nineteen, with three levels of underground parking.

 DYS Architecture with UBC Properties Trust